apache/steve/v3/README.md

 Given the above, if Alice is able to discover Bob's token, then she can vote as if she were Bob.
 This may be discoverable by aberrant repeat voting by Bob.

-Since votes may only be performed by those on record, with voter tokens, it does not seem possible for Alice to stuff the ballot box.
+Since votes may only be performed by those on record, with person tokens, it does not seem possible for Alice to stuff the ballot box.

 ?? other attack vectors? can Monitors help with any?

 ## Hashes and Anonymity

-The participants must be as anonymous as possible.
-The goal is that Participants and Monitors cannot "unmask" any Participant in the election, nor the Votes that they have cast.
+The Persons must be as anonymous as possible.
+The goal is that Persons and Monitors cannot "unmask" any Person in the election, nor the Votes that they have cast.

-It is presumed that the "root" users of the team operating the software would be able to unmask Participants and view their votes.
+It is presumed that the "root" users of the team operating the software would be able to unmask Persons and view their votes.

 Cryptographic-grade hashes are used as identifiers to create anonymity.

 ## Integrity

-When an Election is "opened for voting", all Participants, Issues, and Monitors will be used to construct a singular hash that identifies the precise state of the Election.
-This hash is used to prevent any post-opening tampering of the voters of record, the ballot, or those watching for such tampering.
+When an Election is "opened for voting", all Persons, Issues, and Monitors will be used to construct a singular hash that identifies the precise state of the Election.
+This hash is used to prevent any post-opening tampering of the Persons of record, the ballot, or those watching for such tampering.

 ## Implementation